edison-cy-yang/sales_calls_analysis/README.md

 - Create a thread about a specific sales call transcript, ask user query

 Doing so, the assistant can have a library of sales call transcripts.
 We can keep on adding new transcripts, and allow users to ask about a specific call

+### Multi-language

+- Add the ability for the completions api to just do every call in other languages with a language setting class variable in OpenAIClient